sdc-china/IDA-doc/_posts/2018-04-01-checkstyle-analyze-workflow-projects-with-checkstyle.md

 ***
 ### Setting up the Workflow project and perform it.

-   1. Use Workflow server or upload a TWX file to analyze.
+   1. Use BAW server or upload a TWX file to analyze.

-      **Use Workflow server**, fill the below field values for the checkstyle form.
+      **Use BAW server**, fill the below field values for the checkstyle form.

       ![][checkstyle_checkstyleform]